h4r5h1t/h4r5h1t/README.md

 You can also follow my anime journey on [MyAnimeList](https://myanimelist.net/profile/G12m0x19) and [Anilist](https://anilist.co/user/G12M0X19/), where I keep track of all the anime and man-ga/hwa/hua that I have watched or read and rate them accordingly.
 I am always on the lookout for new and exciting anime and man-ga/hwa/hua to add to my list, so feel free to drop me a recommendation.

-But don't let my love for anime fool you, when it comes to cybersecurity, I am all business.

-Overall, I am dedicated to staying up-to-date with the latest developments and trends in the field of information security.
+But don't let my love for anime fool you, when it comes to cybersecurity, I am all about staying sharp and getting the job done.
+I am dedicated to staying up-to-date with the latest developments and trends in the field of information security.
 So, keep an eye out for my public repository and leave me a star if you find any of my projects useful.
-Follow my GitHub profile to see my progress and join me on my journey to save the galaxy from cyber threats!🚀
+Follow my [GitHub](https://github.com/h4r5h1t-hrs) profile to see my progress and join me on my journey to save the galaxy from cyber threats!🚀

 <br>
 <!-- Logos -->
   <div>